Pouto Peninsula: History

 Descendants of the Māhuhu crew settled around Pouto and the South Head of Kaipara Harbour, possibly in the 13th century CE.
 Some of the crew of Aotea may have joined them in the 14th century.
 In the 15th century, Taramainuku, a grandson of the Arawa captain, settled at Pouto near the North Head, killing or driving away some of the previous occupants.
-According to tradition, the greater area of Kaipara is called after a hāngi Taramainuku hosted, at which the para fern (Marattia salicina) was served. ("Kai" is a Māori language word meaning "food".)
+According to tradition, the greater area of Kaipara is called after a hāngī Taramainuku hosted, at which the para fern (Marattia salicina) was served. ("Kai" is a Māori language word meaning "food".)

 In the late 17th century, or early 18th, Ngāti Whātua occupied the Pouto Peninsula as part of their move southwards.
 In 1820, during the Musket Wars, Ngā Puhi laid siege to Ngāti Whātua's Tauhara pa near Pouto, but were unable to capture it.
 A truce was agreed, to be cemented by the marriage of a Ngā Puhi chief to the daughter of a Ngāti Whātua chief.
 During the festivities, Ngā Puhi and their allies suddenly turned on their hosts and massacred them.

 In 1874, a customs house and pilot station were built at Pouto.
 A signal mast was erected in the sandhills at North Head in 1876, 5–6 miles west of the station.
 The following year, a telegraph system was set up between the two.
 A lighthouse was built at North Head in 1884.
 The customs office was shifted to Te Kōpuru in 1903.
 The lighthouse was automated in 1947, and closed in the mid-1950s.
 The structure still exists and was renovated in 1982–84.

 Gum-diggers operated on the peninsula from the 1870s and lasting into the 1930s, although kauri trees no longer grew there.
 Dairy farming was established in the early 20th century.
 Sand from Pouto was used to build dams in the Waitākere Ranges, and was also barged around the Kaipara Harbour.
 The southern part of the peninsula was slow to be developed, with the road only reaching to Taingaehe in 1930, and extending another 35 km to Pouto itself in 1931.
 Until then, contact with the rest of the world was by steamer.
 The road wasn't metalled until the 1940s.